Interference of chiral Andreev edge states

 \baselineskip15pt

-\begin{sciabstract} The search for topological excitations such as Majorana fermions has spurred interest in the boundaries between distinct quantum states.
-Here, we explore the interface between two prototypical phases of electronic matter with conceptually different ground states, the integer quantum Hall (QH) insulator and the s-wave superconductor (SC).
-We find clear signatures of chiral Andreev edge states (CAES): hybridized electron and hole states similar to chiral Majorana fermions, which propagate along the QH-SC interface in the direction determined by magnetic field.
-The interference between the CAES can turn an incoming electron into an outgoing electron or a hole, depending on the phase accumulated by the CAES along the QH-SC interface.
-Our results demonstrate that these elusive excitations can propagate and interfere over a significant length, opening future possibilities for their coherent manipulation. \end{sciabstract}
+\begin{quote} {\bf The search for topological excitations such as Majorana fermions has spurred interest in the boundaries between distinct quantum states.
+Here, we explore an interface between two prototypical phases of electrons with conceptually different ground states: the integer quantum Hall insulator and the s-wave superconductor.
+We find clear signatures of hybridized electron and hole states similar to chiral Majorana fermions, to which we refer as chiral Andreev edge states (CAES).
+They propagate along the interface in the direction determined by magnetic field and their interference can turn an incoming electron into an outgoing electron or a hole, depending on the phase accumulated by the CAES along their path.
+Our results demonstrate that these excitations can propagate and interfere over a significant length, opening future possibilities for their coherent manipulation.} \end{quote}